ciprian19grosu/TestCases/README.md

 **Preconditions:**
    1. random products are added to the CART
    2. CART PAGE is open

 **Steps:**
    1. the user clicks on the product's quantity and types the new quantity
+   2. the user clicks on UPDATE SHOPPING CART

+**Expected results:**
-   2. the user clicks on UPDATE SHOPPING CART **Expected results:** product's QUANTITY, TOTAL, CART TOTALS fields are updated with the right values
+product's QUANTITY, TOTAL, CART TOTALS fields are updated with the right values

 #### TC5.
+**Title:**
-**Title:** modify the QUANTITY field by clicking + & - on CART PAGE **Preconditions:** random products are added to the CART
+modify the QUANTITY field by clicking + & - on CART PAGE

+**Preconditions:**
+   1. random products are added to the CART
-                  CART PAGE is open
+   2. CART PAGE is open

+**Steps:**
-**Steps:** the user clicks on the product's quantity and clicks on +
+   1. the user clicks on the product's quantity and clicks on +
-                  the user clicks on UPDATE SHOPPING CART the user clicks on the product's quantity and clicks on - the user clicks on UPDATE SHOPPING CART
+   2. the user clicks on UPDATE SHOPPING CART
+   3. the user clicks on the product's quantity and clicks on -
+   4. the user clicks on UPDATE SHOPPING CART

+**Expected results:**
-**Expected results:** product's QUANTITY, TOTAL, CART TOTALS fields are updated with the right values
+product's QUANTITY, TOTAL, CART TOTALS fields are updated with the right values

 #### TC6.
+**Title:**
+"Remove this item" button on CART PAGE

+**Preconditions:**
-**Title:** Remove this item button on CART PAGE **Preconditions:** random products are added to the CART
+   1. random products are added to the CART
-                  CART PAGE is open
+   2. CART PAGE is open

+**Steps:**
+the user clicks on "Remove this item" button of one product

+**Expected results:**
-**Steps:** the user clicks on "Remove this item" button of one product **Expected results:** the CART PAGE is reloaded, the product is removed, CART TOTALS, Cart Icon is updated and a message(undo) is displayed
+the CART PAGE is reloaded, the product is removed, CART TOTALS, Cart Icon is updated and a message(undo) is displayed

 #### TC7.
+**Title:**
+CONTINUE SHOPPING button on CART PAGE

+**Preconditions:**
-**Title:** CONTINUE SHOPPING button on CART PAGE **Preconditions:** random products are added to the CART
+   1. random products are added to the CART
-                  CART PAGE is open
+   2. CART PAGE is open

+**Steps:**
-**Steps:** the user clicks on CONTINUE SHOPPING button **Expected results:** products page is displayed
+the user clicks on CONTINUE SHOPPING button

+**Expected results:**
+products page is displayed

 #### TC8.
+**Title:**
+APPLY COUPON button on CART PAGE

+**Preconditions:**
-**Title:** APPLY COUPON button on CART PAGE **Preconditions:** random products are added to the CART
+   1. random products are added to the CART
-                  CART PAGE is open
+   2. CART PAGE is open

+**Steps:**
-**Steps:** the user types a valid cupon code in the field
+   1. the user types a valid cupon code in the field
+   2. the user clicks on APPLY COUPON button

+**Expected results:**
-                  the user clicks on APPLY COUPON button **Expected results:** a discount is made and CART TOTALS is updated
+a discount is made and CART TOTALS is updated

 #### TC9.
+**Title:**
+PROCEED TO CHECKOUT button on CART PAGE

+**Preconditions:**
-**Title:** PROCEED TO CHECKOUT button on CART PAGE **Preconditions:** random products are added to the CART
+   1. random products are added to the CART
-                  CART PAGE is open
+   2. CART PAGE is open

+**Steps:**
-**Steps:** the user clicks on PROCEED TO CHECKOUT button **Expected results:** the checkout page is displayed
+the user clicks on PROCEED TO CHECKOUT button **Expected results:** the checkout page is displayed

 #### TC10.
+**Title:**
+CLEAR SHOPPING CART button on CART PAGE

+**Preconditions:**
-**Title:** CLEAR SHOPPING CART button on CART PAGE **Preconditions:** random products are added to the CART
+   1. random products are added to the CART
-                  CART PAGE is open
+   2. CART PAGE is open

+**Steps:**
-**Steps:** the user clicks on CLEAR SHOPPING CART button **Expected results:** all the products are removed
+the user clicks on CLEAR SHOPPING CART button

+**Expected results:**
+all the products are removed

 #### TC11.
+**Title:**
-**Title:** modify the QUANTITY field by typing a large number on CART PAGE **Preconditions:** random products are added to the CART
+modify the QUANTITY field by typing a large number on CART PAGE

+**Preconditions:**
+   1. random products are added to the CART
-                  CART PAGE is open
+   2. CART PAGE is open

+**Steps:**
-**Steps:** the user clicks on the product's quantity and types a 20 digits number
+   1. the user clicks on the product's quantity and types a 20 digits number
-                  the user clicks on UPDATE SHOPPING CART **Expected results:** an error message is displayed
+   2. the user clicks on UPDATE SHOPPING CART

+**Expected results:**
+an error message is displayed

 #### TC12.
+**Title:**
-**Title:** APPLY COUPON button with an invalid coupon code on CART PAGE **Preconditions:** random products are added to the CART
+APPLY COUPON button with an invalid coupon code on CART PAGE

+**Preconditions:**
+   1. random products are added to the CART
-                  CART PAGE is open
+   2. CART PAGE is open

+**Steps:**
-**Steps:** the user types a invalid cupon code in the field
+   1. the user types a invalid cupon code in the field
-                  the user clicks on APPLY COUPON button **Expected results:** an error message is displayed
+   2. the user clicks on APPLY COUPON button

+**Expected results:**
+an error message is displayed